vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     exit
     </copy>
     ````
-    You can see that the In-Memory storage index is still used.
-In fact, we are able to use multiple storage indexes together in a similar manner to how Oracle Database can combine multiple bitmap indexes.
+    You can see that the In-Memory SCAN  is used.
+In fact, INMEMORY replaces multiple indexes on the Database.
+    This not only speeds up Query with fewer indexes, but also improve DML and load performance due to fewer indexes.

     ![](images/num6.png)